 Eat Their Words: Sex, Marriage, and Sometimes Love, curated and directed by Philip blue owl Hooser.
 Produced by the Fishtank Performance Studio (Kansas City).
-Copyright 2011.
+First produced 2011.
 (Seen January 7, 2011.)

 I must admit: I wasn’t quite sure what I was getting into when I decided to take in the Fishtank’s Eat Their Words.
 I had barely perused the Facebook invite — and just knew it was a show with lots of names I recognized from the theatre community that sounded like a lot of fun in a performance space I’d not had the time to check out yet.

 What followed were 17 excerpts from celebrity biographies — everything from Jane Fonda to Tiger Woods — read by a plethora of local actors (‘curated’, as he said at the show, by Philip blue owl Hooser).
 All readings were word for word what was in the book, and therein lay the comedy.

 My biggest complaint on this production was the length of the show.
 It ended up being three hours long — and did NOT include an intermission — which means I was sore and tired by the end (starting at 9 pm didn’t help).
 And they even admitted to have dropped Celine Dion’s biography.
 However, for the most part, Hooser could have easily stripped one or two pages from each one of the individual readings and still got the point across (and probably could’ve dropped the reading from Janet Henry’s autobiography altogether).
 Especially on the earlier ones, the joke got old after a page or two: although Bess Wallerstein’s ‘eagerness’ to act out the exercising of the sex muscle during Jane Fonda’s — the second of the evening — did make the joke last a bit longer.